uschpc/webportal-netlify-gatsby/src/user-support/ticket-submission.md

 If you're trying to run a **job**, please include:

  - Job ID
- - Lines from your Slurm file or job submission request
+ - Slurm job script
  - Error messages
  - Slurm output or error files
+ - Scripts or relevant portions of your code
  - Screenshots
- - Portions of your code, e.g., any libraries you install or import
  - Did some jobs run on some nodes but not on others?
- - Is the behaviour reproducible or erratic?
+ - Is the behavior reproducible or erratic?
- - Has the behavior you’re experiencing changed recently?
+ - Has the behavior you are experiencing changed recently?
 When?

 If you're trying to use or install **software**, please include:

  - Name and version of the software
+ - Error messages
  - Commands that give you an error
- - Any error messages you receive
- - A link to the website or GitHub repository you installed the software from
+ - A link to the website or GitHub repository for the software
  - A link to the installation directions